flutter/plugins/packages/in_app_purchase/README.md

 use.

 1. [in_app_purchase.dart](https://github.com/flutter/plugins/tree/master/packages/in_app_purchase/lib/src/in_app_purchase),
-   the generic idiommatic Flutter API.
+   the generic idiomatic Flutter API.
 This exposes the most basic IAP-related functionality.
 The goal is that Flutter apps should be able to use this API surface on its own for the vast majority of cases.
 If you use this you should be able to handle most use cases for loading and making purchases.
 If you would